Fraud Blocker

 Saifi Village Beirut

 In the center, a few steps from Place de Martyrs, you will find a maze of narrow streets and small squares.
 Saifi Village is an upscale residential neighborhood in Beirut.
-The area was destroyed during the war in Lebanon but has been rebuilt by the private company Solidere in a vernacular style reminiscent of French colonial architecture.
-Saifi Village is a New Urbanist-style neighborhood featuring cobblestone streets, apartment buildings, townhouses, and a variety of shops.
-These range from designer boutiques to car dealerships like Ferrari.
+The area was destroyed during the war in Lebanon, but has been rebuilt by the private company Solidere in a vernacular style reminiscent of French colonial architecture.
+Saifi Village is a New Urbanist-style neighborhood featuring cobblestone streets, apartment buildings, townhouses, and various shops—these range from designer boutiques to car dealerships like Ferrari.

-The village is also home to several art galleries and emerging Lebanese designer shops.
+The Safi village is also home to several art galleries and shops by emerging Lebanese designers.
 Additionally, it includes gardens filled with seasonal shrubs, flowers, and trees, making it a perfect spot for family gatherings.
-Children’s playgrounds, wooden benches, and fountains enhance the full park experience.
+Children’s playgrounds, wooden benches, and fountains enhance the park experience.

 Click for location